cfengine/documentation/reference/standard-library/package_modules.markdown

 All the API commands listed below, except `supports-api-version`, support the `options` attribute.
 This attribute will contain the contents from the `options` attribute in the promise, or the `default_options` in the package module body, if the former is unspecified.
+It may appear more than once if the `options` list has more than one element.

 This attribute has no inherent meaning to CFEngine, and will be passed verbatim.
 It is meant as a mechanism to communicate special attributes to the package module that are not covered by the main API.
 For example, for certain package modules it may be used to pass a repository URL.

 The `options` attribute will not be explicitly listed in the examples below, but it is valid in all of them except `supports-api-version`, even when the